Nebulanomi/05.Azure_Networking_Exercises/README.md

         8. Public IP address was created for the Frontend.
         9. A backend pool was added with both "Web" VMs.
+            Note: The backend for the LB includes the 2 Web VMs on the vNET "Vnet1".

-        10. A Load Balancing Rule was added that is connected to the Frontend IP and Backend pool.
+        10. A Load Balancing Rule was added and is connected to the Frontend IP and Backend pool.
             Note: In it a health probe was added to monitor the status of port "80" and protocol "HTTP".

         11. Verified that "Web1" appears when connecting to the LBs public IP & "Web2" after shutting down "Web1" VM.